The Poetry of Insects—Loving the Voices of Fleeting Lives

 In August of the same year, he found employment as an English teacher at Shimane Prefectural Common Middle School, in Matsue.
 He subsequently worked at the Fifth Higher Middle School in Kumamoto, and at the Kobe Chronicle, before taking up a position as lecturer of English literature at the College of Letters, Imperial University (Tokyo) in September, 1896.
 He was discharged from the university in 1903, and replaced by Natsume Soseki.
 He then went to teach at Waseda University.

-During this time, in 1896, he married Koizumi Setsu, the daughter of a Matsue samurai, and became a naturalised Japanese citizen.
+During this time, in 1896, he married Koizumi Setsu, the daughter of a Matsue samurai, and became a naturalised Japanese subject.
 He was blessed with three sons and a daughter.
 As a writer, he produced around thirty works, which were mainly translations, travelogues, and retellings of folk tales.

 He died from a heart attack on 26th September, 1904 at the age of fifty-four.